Martian01/mrhttpd/Readme.md

 If you want to display your own error pages, you can mount a directory on `/opt/mrhttpd/private`.

-There is an alternative Docker image `dockahdockah/mrhttpd-put` built with the configuration file `mrhttpd-docker-put.conf`.
+There is an alternative Docker image `dockahdockah/mrhttpd-fs` built with the configuration file `mrhttpd-docker-fs.conf`.
 It is designed to accept file uploads and file deletions, and provides JSON directory listings.
 It can be used as a simple HTTP-based file server.
+The file access can be restricted via environment variables.

 ## References